Introduction

 Identify: Who are the influencers in your state, county, or community?
 Learn about their priorities and consider how to contact them, including elected officials, attorneys general, law enforcement, boards of education, city councils, journalists, media outlets, community organizations, and local businesses.

 Reach out: You are a catalyst.
-Finding a common cause is a great opportunity to develop relationships with people who may be outside of your immediate network.
+Finding a common cause is an excellent opportunity to develop relationships with people outside your immediate network.
 All it takes is a small team of two or three people to set a path for real improvement.
 The Policy Circle is your platform to convene with experts you want to hear from.

 Plan: Set some milestones based on your state’s legislative calendar.

-• Don’t hesitate to contact The Policy Circle team, communications@thepolicycircle.org, for connections to the broader network, advice, and insights on how to build rapport with policymakers and establish yourself as a civic leader.
+- Don’t hesitate to contact The Policy Circle at [email protected] for connections to the broader network, advice, and insights on how to build rapport with policymakers and establish yourself as a civic leader.

 Execute: Give it your best shot.
 You can:

-• Consider reaching out and asking your local business owners or your local Chamber of Commerce about the economic effects of immigration.
+- Consider asking your local business owners or your local Chamber of Commerce about the economic effects of immigration.

-• Find out if your local schools or higher education institutions offer English as a second language classes.
+- Find out if your local schools or higher education institutions offer classes in English as a second language.

-• See if there are community-based organizations serving immigrants in your community with USCIS’s locator.
+- See if community-based organizations serve immigrants in your community with USCIS’s locator.

-• Consider hosting a community dialogue to bring those with different opinions together to understand other points of view and strengthen the community.
+- Consider hosting a community dialogue to unite people with different opinions, understand other points of view, and strengthen the community.

 Working with others, you may create something great for your community.
 Here are some tools to learn how to contact your representatives and write an op-ed.